antvis/G2/CONTRIBUTING.md

 - chore: changes to tools or utilities (including but not limited to documentation, code generation, etc.)
 - deps: dependency upgrades (2) scope The scope of the modified files.
 (3) subject The specific content of the modification.
 Example
 - fix(compile): couple of unit tests for IE9

+`scope`: the scope of the commit.

+`subject`: the subject of the commit.

 ### Automation testing requirements